 7. Poor Relations

 A classic narcissist thinks the world of himself, but has a deficit in rich connections between friends and family.
-Your boyfriend is probably a narcissist if he has very few close friends or doesn't have close ties to his family.
+Your boyfriend is probably a narcissist if he has very few close friends or doesn't have close ties to his family, though the might brag about past adventures with best friends you've never met.
 Because he is prone to a cycle of over-valuing and devaluing the people around him, he will push away those close to him when he feels they are no longer of value, leaving just you and your dream boat.
 Alone.
 On an island.

 Awareness Is Key